-The fourth annual MITTEN Lab residency will take place September 8-15, 2019 in Bear Lake, MI.
-The 2019 MITTEN Lab artists, selected through an extensive submissions process, will be Philadelphia-based playwright Nikki Brake-Sillá, Detroit-based playwright Rachel Keown Burke, Kalamazoo-based playwright Amber Palmer, and the New York-based playwright Andrew Rincón.
+The fourth annual MITTEN Lab residency took place September 8-15, 2019 in Bear Lake, MI.
+The 2019 MITTEN Lab artists, selected through an extensive submissions process, were Philadelphia-based playwright Nikki Brake-Sillá, Detroit-based playwright Rachel Keown Burke, Kalamazoo-based playwright Amber Palmer, and the New York-based playwright Andrew Rincón.

-We will be featuring work by the 2019 MITTEN Lab artists in a free presentation of works-in-progress on Saturday, September 14th at Interlochen's Harvey Theater at 7:30 PM.
+Work by the 2019 MITTEN Lab artists was shared in a free presentation of works-in-progress on Saturday, September 14th at Interlochen's Harvey Theater at 7:30 PM.
 Presented in partnership with Parallel 45 Theatre and Interlochen Center for the Arts, this public event featured Parallel 45 company actors alongside Interlochen Arts Academy students.
 For more information, click HERE.

 2019 MITTEN LAB ARTISTS IN RESIDENCE BIOS